Media control symbols

-In digital electronics, analogue electronics and entertainment, the user interface may include media controls or player controls, to enact and change or adjust the process of video playback, audio playback, and alike.
+In digital electronics, analogue electronics and entertainment, the user interface may include media controls, transport controls or player controls, to enact and change or adjust the process of video playback, audio playback, and alike.
 These controls are commonly depicted as widely known symbols found in a multitude of products, exemplifying what is known as dominant design.

 Symbols

 Media control symbols are commonly found on both software and physical media players, remote controls, and multimedia keyboards.
 Their application is described in ISO/IEC 18035.

 The main symbols date back to the 1960s, with the Pause symbol having reportedly been invented at Ampex during that decade for use on reel-to-reel audio recorder controls, due to the difficulty of translating the word "pause" into some languages used in foreign markets.
 The Pause symbol was designed as a combination of the existing square Stop symbol and the caesura, and was intended to evoke the concept of an interruption or "stutter stop".
+The right-pointing triangle was adopted to indicate the direction of tape movement during playback.
+This design choice was straightforward: the arrow pointed in the direction the tape advanced.
+Over time, this symbol became standardized across various media devices, from cassette players to CD players, and eventually digital interfaces.